 Cats LOVE nibbling on Lemongrass and enjoy its catnip-like qualities.
 This is fine for the cat, in moderation, but not so much for the plant.

-If your plants share their home with feline company, consider reserving a plant just for them and keeping the others out of harm’s way.
+If your plants share their home with feline company, consider reserving a plant for them to snack on.
+Keeping the others out of harm’s way.
 (Um, good luck with that!
 LOL.
-Although we have heard that spraying the plants with diluted lemon juice sometimes works as do some commercially prepared pet repellent products.)
+We have heard that spraying the plants with diluted lemon juice sometimes works.
+As do some commercially prepared pet repellent products.)

-If you have further questions about growing Lemongrass, or any other gardening questions, you are welcome to ask our online Master Gardener, a service that is completely free and always helpful.
+Questions about growing Lemongrass?
+Ask our online Master Gardener, a service that is completely free and always helpful.